 Icelandic roads can be unpredictable, slippery and dangerous. ....

-Because there are so few of us, Icelanders tend to drive as if we are the only ones on the road.
+There are so few Icelanders, we tend to drive as if we are the only ones on the road.
 Beware!

-The most useful map in the car and essential companion to the Iceland Road Atlas is the KORTABOK, beautifully designed by Hans H. Hansen, on a scale of 1:300 000.
-It can be found in all good bookstores and better gas stations.
+The most useful map is the KORTABOK, and can be found in all good bookstores and better gas stations.

 Should I rent a 4x4?